 After having created a list of potential targets with CCD-Guide (www.ccdguide.com), avoiding fields with too bright stars, we created an image acquisition strategy, optimized for the AltAz mount of the 1.0m telescope.

-Our first two images with the 1.0m telescope were captured by the CEDIC-Team between April and June 2018.
+Our first three images with the 1.0m telescope were captured by the CEDIC-Team between April and September 2018.
 Although the image processing was demanding, we are very happy with the results: